-The Training for Peace Programme (TfP Programme) is an international programme that contributes towards capacity building within the broader ambit of peace operations in Africa.
-Since 1995, the programme has worked, through civil society institutions, to strengthen civilian and police capacity for United Nations (UN) and African Union (AU) peace operations.
-With its focus on training, rostering, policy support and applied research, the TfP Programme has contributed actively to placing the multi-dimensional aspects of peacekeeping on the agenda, including issues related to the protection of civilians, youth, peace and security and women, peace and security.
+The Training for Peace Program (TfP Program) is an international program that contributes towards capacity building within the broader ambit of peace operations in Africa.
+Since 1995, the program has worked, through civil society institutions, to strengthen civilian and police capacity for United Nations (UN) and African Union (AU) peace operations.
+With its focus on training, rostering, policy support and applied research, the TfP Program has actively contributed to placing the multi-dimensional aspects of peacekeeping on the agenda, including issues related to the protection of civilians, youth, peace and security and women, peace and security.

-The TfP consists of an international network of partners including the African Centre for the Constructive Resolution of Disputes (ACCORD), the Institute for Security Studies (ISS) and the Norwegian Institute of International Affairs (NUPI).
+The TfP consists of an international network of partners including the African Center for the Constructive Resolution of Disputes ( ACCORD ), the Institute for Security Studies ( ISS ) and the Norwegian Institute of International Affairs (NUPI).

 TfP's key thematic areas for the 2020-2025 phase include: